nivetha-marikannan/Quiz/README.md

 # Quiz
-# Practice more questions here and instantly you can virew your results
+# Practice more questions here and instantly you can view your results!